-The National Centre for the Social Adaptation of Children (NCSAC) is a charitable organization founded by Lola Karimova-Tillyaeva in 2004 to provide assistance in the areas of diagnosis, orthopaedic and neurological treatment, speech therapy and education to children with disabilities.
+Lola Karimova-Tillyaeva founded the National Centre for the Social Adaptation of Children (NCSAC) in 2004 as a charitable oganization to provide life-enhancing opportunities to children with disabilities, offering diagnosis, orthopaedic and neurological treatment, speech therapy and education free of charge.

-The NCSAC’s specialists – speech therapists, special educators, psychologists, neurologists, therapeutic exercise specialists, orthopedic surgeons, masseurs, sign language teachers and art therapists – draw up individual development programmes for every child with disabilities or signs of stunted growth who comes to the centre.
+A dedicated team of speech therapists, special educators, psychologists, neurologists, therapeutic exercise specialists, orthopedic surgeons, masseurs, sign language teachers and art therapists draw up individual development programmes for every child with disabilities or signs of stunted growth who comes to the centre.

-Since 2007, the charity’s experts have helped over 7,500 children aged between 1 and 18 with special needs, including children suffering from cerebral palsy, speech delay, autism, Down syndrome, as well as children with other learning disabilities.
+To date, the charity has helped over 7,500 children aged between 1 and 18 with special needs, including children suffering from cerebral palsy, speech delay, autism, Down syndrome, as well as children with other learning disabilities.

 The Centre is fitted with the latest equipment for the functional recovery of children suffering from musculoskeletal disorders; a Lokomat treadmill, Solostep physical therapy devices, and standing frames all undoubtedly increase the efficiency of treatment offered.